Delays in promised Western military aid to Ukraine are costing lives, the defense minister says

 Rustan Umerov, speaking at the “Ukraine.
 Year 2024” forum in Kyiv, stressed that each delayed aid shipment meant Ukrainian troop losses, and underscored Russia’s superior military might.

+President Volodymyr Zelenskyy later told attendees at the event that 31,000 Ukrainian soldiers have been killed in action since Russia launched its full-scale invasion on Feb.
+24, 2022.
+It was the first time that Kyiv has confirmed the number of its losses.

-Commemorations to mark the second anniversary of Russia’s full-scale invasion of Ukraine on Saturday brought expressions of continued support, new bilateral security agreements and new aid commitments from Ukraine’s Western allies.
+Commemorations to mark the second anniversary of the war on Saturday brought expressions of continued support, new bilateral security agreements and new aid commitments from Ukraine’s Western allies.
 But Umerov said that they still needed to deliver on their commitments if Ukraine is to have any chance of holding out against Russia.

-“We look to the enemy: their economy is almost $2 trillion, they use up to 15% official and nonofficial budget (funds) for the war, which constitutes over $100 billion annually.
-So basically whenever a commitment doesn’t come on time, we lose people, we lose territory,” he said.
+“We look to the enemy: their economy is almost $2 trillion,” he said, adding that they use up to 15% of official and nonofficial budget funds for the war, which constitutes more than $150 billion.
+He said that whenever a commitment doesn’t arrive on time, “we lose people, we lose territories.”

 Umerov and the Ukrainian military’s commander-in-chief, Oleksandr Syrskyi, toured front-line combat posts earlier Sunday amid a worsening ammunition shortage and dogged Russian attacks in the east.

-Note: This story has been corrected to show that the monetary figure in the quote from Ukraine’s defense minister is $150 billion, not $100 billion.